kumlali/handyjenkins/README.md

 Instead of writing similar pipeline scripts for each project, we can use templates.
 Templates are simply Groovy scripts that can be used in pipelines.

-For example, if have following `mvn-build.template` file under `/hj/templates` directory:
+For example, if we have following `mvn-build.template` file under `/hj/templates` directory:

 ```groovy
 #!groovy